 - Trick your pet into drinking more water — There are a couple of ways you can do this.
-For dogs, adding a little chicken broth or flavor enhancer into their water bowl usually does the trick.
+For dogs, occasionally adding a little broth into their water bowl usually does the trick.
 Cats are a bit more finicky when it comes to hydration, though.
 If your feline is being obstinate, try changing the shape of the bowl (yep, we’re serious) or switching to wet food.
 Remember: Dogs and cats need between 3 to 5 ounces of water per 5 pounds of body weight every day.

 - Apply a skin, nose, or paw balm daily — Balms and waxes do a fantastic job of keeping moisture in while keeping debris and harsh chemicals out.
 Bhodi Dog and Paw Soother (which also has natural sunscreen properties) are a few of our favorites.
 Pro tip: If your area has particularly harsh winters, or your dog walks on pavement frequently, consider using wax instead because they offer the most protection against wear and tear.

 We change our beauty and skincare routines when the weather is cold, and your dog can benefit from extra care too.
 Towel drying your pet after outside time can help their dry skin stay healthy.
 Also, salmon oil can keep your dog’s coat moisturized from the inside out.

 2. Watch out for rock salt and other de-icing chemicals

 Rock salt (sodium chloride) and calcium chloride are commonly used to keep city streets and sidewalks safe when things get icy.
 Both of those chemicals, in addition to other substances that sneak in during the manufacturing process, are caustic and can irritate or burn your pet’s paws and skin.
 Those chemicals can also make your pet sick if ingested.